avaxcadabra/nft-mint/README.md

 ## Configure metamask

-Now you need to access at the 1 million token you minted with metamask wallet
+Now you need to access the 1 million token you minted with metamask wallet (1 million 😱)

 To do this, just create a new network